The Therapeutic Value of the Group

-A fundamental therapeutic benefit obtained from 12 Step groups is identification with others – who have experienced similar difficulties.
-It helps group members increase their self-awareness and lessens feelings of isolation, shame and guilt; which promotes self-acceptance.
+A fundamental therapeutic benefit obtained from the groups is identification with others who have experienced similar difficulties.
+This helps group members increase their self-awareness and lessens feelings of isolation, shame and guilt, which promotes self-acceptance.

 Identification and sharing (self-disclosure) with others, along with inventory work, has greatly increased my self-awareness and self-acceptance over the years, which in turn allows for greater honesty, authenticity and humility.

 Information and Wisdom

 The AA group shares information and wisdom in relation to recovery from addiction and living life alcohol free and in emotional balance.

 The group offers strategies for dealing with cravings and handling life’s problems and promotes wise philosophy such as: acceptance of things outside of one’s control, the importance of self-examination and self-responsibility, the concept of keeping focus in the present day; and detachment from other people’s behaviour.
 These are wise concepts that can be traced back to ancient Greek philosophy.
 AA’s serenity prayer is Stoic philosophy in a nutshell.